-Day 6 Torshavn, Faroe Islands.
+Day 5 Torshavn, Faroe Islands.

 After a morning at sea we arrive in the Faroe Islands.
 This afternoon join a guided tour through Torshavn over the hills to Kirkjubour, the island's oldest cultural centre, where we see the ruins of the 13th century St Magnus Cathedral and the 11th century church, still in use.
 We also visit the 900-year old "Roykstovan", the old bishopric, considered to be the oldest wooden house in Europe.
 For those feeling active, we will arrange a hike in the hills surrounding the town to discover the local flora and fauna.
-We remain moored overnight for anyone wishing to take an after dinner stroll.
+Over dinner we sail the short distance to Vestmanna where we moor overnight.

-Day 7 Vestmanna.
+Day 6 Vestmanna.

-Over breakfast we will sail the short distance to Vestmanna, our base as we explore the northwest corner of Streymoy and the nearby cliffs.
+Vestmanna is our base as we explore the northwest corner of Streymoy and the nearby cliffs.
 Here we will board local boats to explore these vertical cliffs that climb almost 1500 feet, sailing into grottos carved by the surf over the years and watching the thousands of seabirds including puffins, guillemots, fulmars and kittiwakes that nest here each summer.
 After lunch on board, we will drive to the beautiful village of Saksun, an isolated settlement situated beneath steep majestic mountains.
-We visit Duvugaroar, an old farmhouse, which is now a museum and a traditional Faroese wooden church in Kollafjord.
+We visit Duvugaroar, an old farmhouse which is now a museum, and a traditional Faeroese wooden church in Kollafjord.

-Day 8 Tvoroyri, Suduroy.
+Day 7 Tvoroyri, Suduroy.

 Our last call in the Faroes will be at Suduroy, the southernmost island of the group.
 From the port of Tvoroyri we have a choice of activities.
 Choose to join an island tour passing the beautiful scenery as we drive between the villages seeing the stunning geology, fjords, tunnels and architecture of the island and end at the southernmost point and the Akraberg lighthouse.
 In Porkeri we will take the ridge-top road which winds up the mountainside for wonderful views towards the steep cliffs on the west coast, the Beinisvoro promontory to the north and the luscious grass slopes to the east.
 To locals, this delivers the essence of the Faroe Islands with mountains and fjords, villages and valleys, birds, sheep and nature.
-Alternatively those feeling active may wish to join a hike to Hvaanhagi, a beautiful, uninhabited place north of Tvoroyri on the east coast of Suduroy.
-The view is fantastic towards the three islands Litla Dimun, Stora Dimun and Skuvoy.
+Alternatively, those feeling active may wish to join a hike to Hvaanhagi, a beautiful, uninhabited place north of Tvoroyri on the east coast of Suduroy.
+The view is fantastic towards the three islands Litla Dímun, Stora Dimun and Skuvoy.
 There are sheep and birds, a valley with a lake and beautiful high mountains.
 Spend the afternoon at sea as we return to Scotland.